 Ohnut can be hand washed with mild soap and water.
 Save your dishwasher for the dishes.

 Yep!
 The shipping packaging for Ohnut will in fact be phenomenally boring, and for additional discretionary pleasure, the return address label won’t have 'Ohnut' written on it.
 It'll be coming from "Twenty Three Ventures."

 We ship to all countries in the world, and while there will be shipping charges, Ohnut will cover all international duty fees (DDP).

 HOW DOES OHNUT HELP?

-The Ohnut can help you manage and even eliminate pain during sex by allowing you to easily customise how deep penetration goes.
+Ohnut can help you manage and potentially reduce pain during sex by allowing you to easily customize how deep penetration goes.
 And once it’s on, you can forget about it and enjoy being in the moment with your partner.

 Painful sex (or dyspareunia) can happen for a whole range of reasons, including: